Citron Is Very Wrong On Exact Sciences

 Cologuard tests that give a positive result for cancer indicate a follow-up colonoscopy.
 So, as a front line screening test, it makes all the sense in the world to use Cologuard and then only do colonoscopy if you test positive for cancer, if you are averse to the colonoscopy in the first place.

 Because of the above realities, Cologuard's adoption pace is actually pretty good.
-In the last quarter, it's growth rate accelerated to about 30%, roughly double the 2016 pace.
+In the last quarter, its growth rate accelerated to about 30%, roughly double the 2016 pace.
 Cologuard's launch is on a good curve:

-Ultimately, from the markets I noted above, Exact projects up to $4 Billion per year in revenue by taking 30% of the screening market.
+Ultimately, from the markets I noted above, Exact projects up to $4 billion per year in revenue by taking 30% of the screening market.
 I find that low.
 I believe that Cologuard will ultimately reach about 50% as it takes FIT market share and the largest portion of the currently unscreened market.

 In the chart below, I annotate Left's chart which uses Google Analytics to show that the interest in Cologuard is in fact pretty strong.
 It is actually a nifty way to show what's being searched for.
 If that is a legitimate indication of interest, then Cologuard is trending positively the past year or so.

-Here I will note that I know and hang around with a lot of doctors.
+Here, I will note that I know and hang around with a lot of doctors.
 I have talked to them about Cologuard.
-I've also made a point to go to a pair of large Milwaukee based hospitals to talk to doctors about Cologuard.
+I've also made a point to go to a pair of large Milwaukee-based hospitals to talk to doctors about Cologuard.

 While my informal survey and field research is in no way scientific, the majority of doctors I talked to (over 50) around Milwaukee told me specifically they were intending to prescribe Cologuard in place of FIT - but not colonoscopy.

-Because Milwaukee is in Exact Sciences' backyard, I have also talked to about three dozen doctors in Chicago, Las Vegas and Phoenix.
-In all of those places the doctors were open to Cologuard, more so in Chicago - again, possibly proximity.
+Because Milwaukee is in Exact Sciences' backyard, I have also talked to about three dozen doctors in Chicago, Las Vegas, and Phoenix.
+In all of those places, the doctors were open to Cologuard, more so in Chicago - again, possibly proximity.
 Out west, there seemed to be less urgency to make a switch in screening methods.
 Who knows why?

 Show Me the Money